jstaffans/learn-specter/README.md

 * [Boot] [2]
 * [sassc] [3], version 3.2.5 or greater. `brew install sassc` should do it on OS X.
 * [bower] [4], for retrieving some frontend dependencies like Bootstrap.

+With everything installed, you can run `boot dev` to launch a REPL and start auto-compiling ClojureScript.
+For the browser REPL, run `(start-repl)` and point your browser at http://localhost:3000.

 ## License